 Sunday.
-I was permitted to partake of the precious memorials of the Saviour's dying love. and was enabled, through the blood of the everlasting covenant, to enter into closer and more sensible communion with God than I can ex-While bringing to lively remembrance the momentous price paid for the redemption of the soul, and summing up every power and faculty, that nothing might be wanting to make the sacrifice complete, I realized, most deeply and consciously, that I was enabled to lay hold upon the strength of Omnipotence, and enter into covenant with the Lord my Redeemer.
-Such a full and delightful assurance was given that I had, through the Spirit, complied with the terms of the covenant, and had given all. and was now receiving all in Christ, that I seemed to be lost and swallowed up in God Blessed be the name of the Lord, I know that I am crucified to the world, and the world to me.
+I was permitted to partake of the precious memorials of the Savior's dying love, and was enabled, through the blood of the everlasting covenant, to enter into closer and more sensible communion with God than I can express.
+While bringing to lively remembrance the momentous price paid for the redemption of the soul, and summing up every power and faculty, that nothing might be wanting to make the sacrifice complete, I realized, most deeply and consciously, that I was enabled to lay hold upon the strength of Omnipotence, and enter into covenant with the Lord my Redeemer.
+Such a full and delightful assurance was given that I had, through the Spirit, complied with the terms of the covenant, and had given all, and was now receiving all in Christ, that I seemed to be lost and swallowed up in God.
+Blessed be the name of the Lord, I know that I am crucified to the world, and the world to me.

-Sept.
-10. Two friends, for whose conversion I have been most deeply interested, called to-day.
-They have both tasted that the Lord is good, and are now, with most grateful hearts, rejoicing in the God of their salvation.
-Since Mrs. --- 's conversion, which was but a week or two since, God has also given her her husband to accompany her.
-He was a violent opposer, and when she asked permission to attend a special means of grace, two or three weeks since, with the secret hope of finding the Lord, his consent was very reluctantly given, fearing, as he said, that she would get a religion that would make her melancholy all her days.
-After some persuasion, he concluded to let her go.
-The Lord healed her wounded spirit while there, and she returned home very happy in the enjoyment of religion.
-On telling her husband of the gracious change, he became greatly enraged, and one, in the days of our Saviour, under demoniacal influence, could scarcely have shown more malignity and deeprooted hatred to the cause of Christ, than did this individual toward the cause that the beloved of his bosom had espoused.
-She had anticipated opposition; but little imagined the mighty storm which was to meet her, on thus disclosing the secret of her joy to him whom she ever had reason to regard as the friend of her happiness, her devoted husband.
-She knew not where the storm would end; but continued casting herself upon her almighty Saviour for sustainment and succor in this her day of trouble.
+which was to meet her, on thus disclosing the secret of her joy to him whom she ever had reason to regard as the friend of her happiness, her devoted husband.
+She knew not where the storm would end; but continued casting herself upon her almighty Savior for sustainment and succor in this her day of trouble.
 It was on Friday she told him of the happy change, and persecution raged with unabated fury until Saturday night, when, in his desperation, he loaded a pistol, and said that he would put an end to his existence, which had been rendered so miserable by the blighting of all his future prospects.
 But He who holdeth the tempest in his hand prevented the execution of his design.